Norfolk Southern Railroad Improvements

 At the time of the Proof of Concept, Hydraulic Improvements Phase I and the Norfolk Southern Railroad Improvements projects were considered one project, Hydraulic Improvements.
 This project was calculated to have a benefit cost ration of $4.64:$1 at the time of the Proof of Concept.

-The estimated final cost for this project has not been determined.
-The funding mechanism for this project has not been finalized but may be covered by a combination of funds from the 0.25% Hancock County sales tax for flood mitigation, grants, and other unidentified sources.
+The estimated final cost for this project is approximately $16,700,00.
+The funding mechanism for this project has not been finalized but may be covered by a combination of funds from the 0.25% Hancock County sales tax for flood mitigation, an FRA RAISE Grant, and other unidentified sources.